jack-avery/discovery/README.md

 - [Docker](https://www.docker.com) w/ docker-compose-v2
 - [Just](https://github.com/casey/just)

-... and will probably eventually be using [Ansible](https://github.com/ansible/ansible) for deployment

 If you're on Windows, you will first need to install **WSL**.
 You can follow Microsoft's installation instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 The default distribution of **Ubuntu** is probably fine, and these installation instructions will be geared towards it.

 If you're on MacOS, Docker is available from their website, Just is available through MacPorts, and Ansible is available through Python3's `pipx`.
 (Note from Jack: I don't have a Mac so I cannot get more detailed installation steps)